kuri65536/GenieExamples/gnome-wiki/TypeModules.md

 ## Real World Example(s)
-A real world Vala application that uses this code as the base for its plugin loading is Rygel.
+A real world Genie application that uses this code as the base for its plugin loading is Rygel.